Benchmarking Web API Quality -- Revisited: Conclusion

 \section{Conclusion}

-Over the last few years, web APIs have found widespread adoption in mobile and web applications.
-Hence, quality behavior of web APIs more and more affects user experience of such applications -- from a developer perspective, this is highly problematic as they have absolutely no control over the API and its quality.
+Over the last few years, web APIs have found widespread adoption in mobile, web, and desktop applications.
+Hence, quality behavior of web APIs more and more affects user experience of such applications -- from a developer perspective, this is highly problematic as they have absolutely no control over third-party APIs and their quality.

 In 2016, we published a conference paper on benchmarking of web APIs~\cite{paper_bermbach_api_benchmarking}.
 For this paper, we extended our original benchmarking tool and repeated the three-month experiment.
-Of the original 15 APIs from 2015, there were in 2018 only 11 left.
-For all these, we reported detailed results and corresponding insights on availability, performance, and security behavior.
+Of the original 15 APIs from 2015, only 11 remained in 2018.
+For all these, we reported detailed results and corresponding insights on availability, performance, and provider security preferences.
 We also analyzed to which degree the API providers can be contacted and actually respond to inquiries.